stakeme-team/story-validators-race/submissions/LTada1/task1/README.md

 About Me
 Hi, I'm Luka Tada, the person behind LukatadaNode.
-As a passionate Proof of Stake Validator, I’m deeply involved in securing decentralized networks.
-With a focus on trust and security, I’m dedicated to validating transactions and maintaining the integrity of the blockchain.
+As a passionate Proof of Stake Validator, I am deeply involved in securing decentralized networks.
+With a focus on trust and security, I am dedicated to validating transactions and maintaining the integrity of the blockchain.
 Join me on this journey through the world of blockchain technology!

 What I Do
 With a commitment to decentralization, I validate blocks, ensuring network security and resilience.
 In addition, I provide detailed documentation to help others set up and manage their own nodes.